 The TS-160 ROBUSTO handles silkily yet with authority, retaining all the unique features of the original and more.
 It has the literal robustness to utilize Mirror Diverters or Beamsplitters so that TWO cameras can be mounted on it.
 And the interchangeability to be used with ALL camera formats used in cinematography.
 Finally, the mark of a full ROBUSTO system is that 0.8mm pitch gearing is built-in for industry-standard follow-focus motor drives.

 But we also found that some Cine applications could benefit by offering a lighter-weight version of the full ROBUSTO.
-So, we created a ROBUSTO-Lite model— a “hybrid” of sorts.
-It is intended for MOST future ROBUSTO accessories and capabilities, yet retains compactness and light weight for macro out in the field.
+So, we created a ROBUSTO-Lite model.
+It does everything the larger model does, yet retains compactness and light weight for macro out in the field.
 In fact, many will find that having both main body types will prove useful for meeting a slew of assignments.

 There are 2 more ROBUSTO models – K1 CentriMax and K2 DistaMax

-Below is what we received from Avi Karpick taken with the TS-160 &SFX-3 Objective.
+Below is what we received from Avi Karpick taken with the TS-160.

 … Also sent to us by Roberto Laguna Ditleff – cinematography by Ronaldo Moreira